 The environment consists of four discrete states, $s_0,s_1,$ $s_2,s_3$, and two actions, $a_0$ and $a_1$.
 Arrows between states represent possible transitions under each action, labeled with probabilities $P(s'|s,a)$ that capture the stochastic nature of the dynamics.
 For example, from $s_0$, action $a_0$ leads to $s_1$ with probability 0.6 or to $s_2$ with 0.4, while action $a_1$ returns to $s_0$ with probability 0.1 or advances to $s_1$ with 0.9.
 Analogous probabilistic rules govern the other states, with $s_3$ functioning as a terminal node whose evolution depends on the chosen action and its transition probabilities.
 Each state is associated with a corresponding reward $(r_0, r_1, r_2, r_3)$, indicated alongside the nodes.
-These rewards quantify the benefit of being in a given state and provide the evaluation metric for trajectory performance in the subsequent trajectory optimization.
-Together, the defined states, actions, transition probabilities, and reward values specify a complete MDP to be coherently encoded and evolved within our proposed QMDP framework.
+These rewards define the state-based reward function and determine the return accumulated along a trajectory, which serves as the performance metric in the subsequent trajectory optimization stage.
+Collectively, the state space, action space, transition probabilities, and reward function specify a complete MDP, which is coherently encoded and evolved within the proposed dynamic-circuit QMDP framework.

-\subsubsection{Quantum encoding of the classical MDP}
+\subsubsection{Quantum Encoding of the Classical MDP}

 The classical MDP described in Fig.~\ref{fig:state_transition} is implemented in the quantum domain by encoding its dynamics into quantum states.
 This quantum realization, shown in Fig.~\ref{fig:one_step}, preserves the structure of the classical model while exploiting superposition to evaluate all state–action transitions in parallel.